 You qualify for accident forgiveness for free with Liberty Mutual when you’re accident-free and moving-violation-free for five years.
 You get one accident in five years per policy, you get to keep the safe driver discount, and you won’t see a surcharge.
 Both at-fault and not-at-fault accidents qualify for accident forgiveness.

 With Nationwide, you can be forgiven for two minor violations and two at-fault accidents in three years.
 You’ll also be granted unlimited “fender benders”—accidents with claims under $1,500.
 You need to be a customer for at least six months before you can buy accident forgiveness.
-And you won’t see a surcharge or premium increase, and you’ll retain your good driver discount.
+There is no surcharge or premium spike, and you’ll retain the good driver discount.

 Accident forgiveness is free with State Farm, but you need to have been accident-free for nine years.
 This is much longer than the average, and forgiveness is limited to one accident per policy, even on ones with more than one driver.
 But customers do get to keep their good driver discount and don’t see a rate increase or surcharge.

 To get accident forgiveness with Travelers, you must purchase a Responsible Driver or Premium Responsible Driver plan.
 Eligibility for these plans depends on you qualifying as a “safe driver” with no accidents or major violations on your driving record for the last five years.
 You’ll get an accident or major violation forgiven once every three years.

 Compare the Best and Cheapest Car Insurance Quotes